 Connect to the demo.db database using Interactive SQL by running the following command:

 Create a new web service in the database.

-Run the following SQL script in Interactive SQL:
+Execute the following SQL statement in Interactive SQL:

 CREATE SERVICE SampleWebService TYPE 'web-service-type-clause' AUTHORIZATION OFF USER DBA AS SELECT 'Hello world!';

-The CREATE SERVICE statement creates the SampleWebService web service, which returns the result set of the SELECT SQL statement.
-In this example, the script returns "Hello world!"
+The CREATE SERVICE statement creates the SampleWebService web service, which returns the result set of the SELECT statement.
+In this example, the statement returns "Hello world!"